KDE/digikam-doc/main_window/image_view.rst

 The renaming pattern can be customize with the **Options** collection on the botton which contains original file name, file extension, owner and group, directory, a dialog for defining a sequence number and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
 Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of pattern editor.

-In the sequence number dialog you will find two options: Extension aware numbering and Folder aware numbering.
+In the sequence number dialog you will find two options: **Extension aware numbering** and **Folder aware numbering**.
 If they are checked digiKam will start a new sequence for every file extension and / or folder.

 The Date and Time selection dialog looks like this: